DCMLab/pitchtypes/docs/types/spelled_array.rst

 From Numeric Arrays
 ^^^^^^^^^^^^^^^^^^^

-The default way to construct a spelled array is by directly providing its underlying arrays of fifths and (dependent) octaves as a numpy array or something that supports the same interface such as a pandas series.
+The most direct way to construct a spelled array is by providing its underlying arrays of fifths and (dependent) octaves as a numpy array or something that supports the same interface such as a pandas series.